 Once they have truly learned the best practices for customer training, your team can use their knowledge in the field.
 There is no better way to implement what was learned than by shadowing an experienced FOH employee on the floor.

 Select your superstar FOH team and talk to them before assigning coworkers to shadow them.
 Their involvement is key in creating a high-functioning FOH team.
 This group sets the tone for the others.
 When you and the other managers are busy elsewhere, the team will look to its top performers for speed, efficiency, and communication.

 For that reason, your “superstars” need to accept the role graciously (so do not allow diva-like attitudes!) and be willing to mentor others.

 Once the right people are on board, you can assign coaching to the rest of the team.
 Shadowing the experts will help the newly trained to make sense of the theory and grow accustomed to the pace of your restaurant.

 4. Have a No-Drama Work Environment

 Another positive aspect of the mentorship-style of training that cannot be overlooked is the relationship-building quality.
 Newer employees get to know the senior staff early on, and the FOH group can start adapting to one another right away.

 For a sustained, high-functioning team, members of the FOH must know each other well.
 This doesn’t mean they need to be friends outside of work—the real focus of the relationship must be on understanding what it takes to pull off successful shifts day after day.

 The last tip for growing and sustaining a high-functioning FOH team is for you: Motivate your staff to perform their best every day.
 And don’t rely on competitions to get the results you need.
-Focus on these 7 motivational strategies to get the best results from your FOH.
+Focus on these 8 strategies to promote teamwork for the best results from your FOH.